schollz/patchitup/README.md

 2018-02-23 08:57:40 [INFO] remote server is up-to-date
 ```

 The first time you patch will basically just send up the gzipped file.
 Subsequent edits will just send up the patches.
 The percentage (e.g. `9.9%`) specifies the percentage of the entire file size that is being sent (to get an idea of bandwidth savings).
+The server also will log bandwidth usage.

 # How does it work?